Configuration Reference

 This file defines custom domain groups for network filtering in containerized sessions.

-Create it with cc-deck domains init to get a commented template, or write it manually.
+Create it with cc-deck config domains init to get a commented template, or write it manually.

 The file is a YAML mapping where each top-level key is a group name and the value defines its domains and resolution behavior.